Losant/losant-docs/docs/experiences/walkthrough/part4.md

 1. Set the `Response Code Template` to `200`, which is the HTTP status code for OK.
 1. Change the `Reply Body` radio to `Payload Path`.
 1. Change the `Reply Body` to `data.devices`.
-This is the location on the payload where the get device node put its result.
+This is the location on the payload where the Get Device node put its result.
 We're going to simply reply with the same value.
 1. Add a `Content-Type` header with the value `application/json`.

-At this point, the lōm mobile app can now request all of the devices owned by the currently logged in user.
-You can test this route by requesting the devices created in part 3 of this walkthrough.
+At this point, the lōm mobile app can now request all of the devices owned by the currently logged-in user.
+You can test this route by requesting the devices created in Part 3 of this walkthrough.

 ```text
 curl -H "Authorization: Bearer USER_TOKEN" \